 When the bucket is in this status, no events are dropped.

-In order to avoid agent buffer saturation followed by event loss, the event production rates of Wazuh agent daemons that could cause this saturation have been limited.
+To avoid agent buffer saturation followed by event loss, the event production rates of the Wazuh agent daemons that could cause this saturation have been limited.

-- OpenSCAP Wodle: This module previously sent the entire set of scan results as soon as a scan would complete.
-It now sends the scan information to the manager at a regulated speed so as to reduce the likelihood of maxing out the buffer.
+CIS-CAT and Syscollector wodles: These modules previously did send the entire set of scan results as soon as a scan would complete.
+They now send the scan information to the manager at a regulated speed in order to prevent the buffer from being collapsed.

 These are advanced configurations located at Internal configuration.
 The variables defined for this purpose are called